 This section serves only as a general guide providing information in relation to the design of cladding support frame, and is provided based on an engineering report received from an independent consultant.
 It is the responsibility of the project designer or engineer to ensure the provided information in this section is correct and appropriate to their intended application.
+The information is intentionally limited to timber support frame, and does not extend to metal support frame design due to the different varieties of metal frame types and profiles that could be used for cladding framing; refer to 'Cladding support frame (metal)' part of 'Installation' section of this document for the minimum requirements (sizes) for metal support frame.

 Cedral may be fixed to timber or metal support frame fixed to an appropriately designed substructure which could be a timber or metal stud frame (or the like), masonry, or concrete.
-Both support frame and substructure should be designed in accordance with the Building Code of Australia and applicable standards including but not limited to the following:
+Both support frame and substructure should be designed in accordance with the New Zealand Building Code and applicable standards including but not limited to the following: NZS 3604 - Timber framed buildings

-- AS 1684 Residential timber-framed buildings - AS/NZS 4600 Cold-formed steel structures
+- AS/NZS 4600 Cold-formed steel structures - o NZS 3404 Steel structures